adlnet/xAPI-Spec/xAPI.md

 	</tr>
 	<tr>
 		<td>sequencing</td>
-		<td>An interaction where the learner must order items in a set.</td>
+		<td>An interaction where the learner is asked to order items in a set.</td>
 	</tr>
 	<tr>
 		<td>likert</td>